ElvisWang2010/WROFE-2025/README.md

 ### Potential Improvements
 - Faster charge rate to reduce downtime.
 - Longer survivability.
-Sacrifice some weight for a higher mAh, equating to a longer lasting battery.
+Sacrifice some weight for a higher mAh, equating to a longer-lasting battery.
-- Enhanced safety features, such as overcharge protection since one of our batteries broke due to overcharging.
+- Enhanced safety features, such as overcharge protection, since one of our batteries broke due to overcharging.

 We added a velcro strip to both our battery and the base of our chassis, allowing our battery to sit securely on the bottom of our car.